christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 </p>

-The IV party immediatly declared the results of the election to be invalid due to vote tampering.
+The IV party immediatly declared the results of the election to be invalid due to vote tampering, as there was a large difference between online results and the voting booth results.
 Russian election observers claimed to have proof of this, but before any serious investigations could be led, a storm of cyberattacks ground the country to a halt at the same time as targeted misinformation flooded social media channels.
 After several bomb attacks the government called out a state of emergency and